CURRENT FOSTER DOGS

 WESTIE RESCUE MICHIGAN INC. MISSION STATEMENT

-Westie Rescue Michigan is a State of Michigan non-profit organization.
-We are currently applying for 501c3 Federal Tax Status .
+Westie Rescue Michigan is a State of Michigan non-profit, 501c3 organization.
 Our primary goal is to be the safety net for all homeless Michigan Westies who do not have a responsible breeder who will stand behind them in their time of need.
 We continue to function as the Rescue arm of the West Highland White Terrier Club of Southeastern Michigan.

 We accomplish this goal by caring for those in need through our foster-care system, supplying medical, emotional and behavioral care for these animals and eventually finding permanent homes for those who are safely adoptable and euthanizing those determined to be unsafe or too sick to have a good quality of life.
 We spay/neuter all animals who come through our program, prior to adoption unless medically counter indicated.